Ridinger

 in Contrast to Death’s-Head + Chain

 Ridinger, Johann Elias (Ulm 1698 – Augsburg 1767).
-Saint Mary Magdalen in Penitence.
+Saint Mary Magdalen in Penitence in the Desert.
 Half-length portrait sitting to the right at a boulder overgrown with flowers, the head turned to the upper left supported by the left while the right rests on a chalice standing on a slab together with death’s-head enclosed by a chain.
 To the left fine view at distant clouds.
 Above, coming from the upper edge of the picture filling, comet-like beam of light.
 Below broad field with center cartouche for entries of individual kind, both left empty as the norm with the preserved copies, but also without the name of the saint usually set into the latter.
 Mezzotint.
-51.6 x 42.4 cm.
+20¼ × 16¾ in (51.6 × 42.4 cm).

 Provenance